seankmartin/made-mistakes-gatsby/src/posts/python/using-python.md

     app.add_directive('mdinclude', MdInclude)
 ```

-11. Optionally include your README file in the index.
-First create a readme.rst file in docs, containing the following (choose include based on your file type):
+14. Optionally include your README file in the index.
+First create a readme.rst file in the docs folder, containing the following - choose the include based on the README file type:

 ```rest
 README
 ===========
 .. mdinclude:: ../README.md
 .. include:: ../README.rst
 ```

-11. Modify the table of contents tree in`index.rst` to contain `readme.rst` (if last step completed) and `reference/modules.rst`
+15. Modify the table of contents tree in `index.rst` to contain `readme.rst` (if step 14 was completed) and `reference/modules.rst`

 ```rest
 .. toctree::
     :maxdepth: 2